 What is Eurovision?
 More than just a song contest, it’s a social and cultural exhibition that brings together ideas, style, and geopolitical feelings from every corner of “Europe”.
 This post aims to answer everything you ever (kind of) wanted to know about Eurovision.

 I am going to do a series of entries about Eurovision from a few different aspects or explaining how and why I like some of the things in Eurovision but this entry is for people who have only ever thought about Eurovision in passing.

 What is Eurovision?

 this is pretty much what Eurovision is, sorry for breaking the mystique

-A long story short, after WWII there may have been some tension in Europe.
-So the EBU (European Broadcasting Union) brought up the idea of having a friendly song contest to drum up some understanding between nations in 1956.
-A lot of changes have occurred since then but the basic idea is a contest where nations send an artist with a song to compete against each other.
+Long story short, after WWII there may have been some tension in Europe so the EBU (European Broadcasting Union) brought up the idea of having a friendly song contest to drum up some understanding between nations in 1956.
+Song contests were quite popular nationally at the time and Eurovision is modeled after the Italian national song contest, Sanremo Musical Festival.
+A lot of changes have occurred since its inception but the basic idea is that it is a contest where nations send an artist with a single song every year to compete against each other.

 The basic rules are:

 - songs must be 3 minutes or less